-Selecting a collection vessel: the athlete will be given a choice of sealed collection vessels, and they will select one.
+4. Selecting Sample Collection Equipment: the athlete will be given a choice of sealed collection vessels, and they will select one.
 The athlete will make sure that the equipment is intact and has not been tampered with, and they will maintain control of the collection vessel at all times.

-Urine sample provision: Only a Doping Control Officer (DCO) or a Chaperon of the same gender is allowed in the area of privacy while the athlete is providing the sample.
+5. Providing a Urine Sample: Only a Doping Control Officer (DCO) or a Chaperone of the same gender is allowed in the area of privacy while the athlete is providing the sample.
 If the athlete is under 18, they may request the presence of their representative.
 The DCO or Chaperon will directly witness the urine sample leaving the athlete's body and going into the collection vessel.
-The athlete is responsible for controlling their sample and keeping it in view of the DCO or Chaperon until it is sealed in a sample collection kit.
+The athlete is responsible for controlling their sample and keeping it in view of the DCO or Chaperone until it is sealed in a sample collection kit.
 If the athlete provides a sample less than the required volume, they are required to temporarily seal it and provide further volume.
 The first urine sample(s) that an athlete is able to provide post notification must be collected.